 Finally, the desserts!
 I don’t have the greatest sweet tooth, but I decide I must at least try a bite of every piece on the plate.
 Two different types of scones, lemon meringue pie, chocolate and salted caramel tart, custard puff, strawberries and cream cake – and several others I cannot name!
 I felt so guilty leaving the delectable items on my plate, but I simply could not fit in another bite.

 Upon finishing my high tea and deciding that I must finally depart this fine establishment, I am ushered into a glass escalator and as we descend there is an uninterrupted view of the Persian Gulf, Palm Jumeirah and The World Islands.

-Dining at Burj Al Arab was the ultimate way to spend a luxurious afternoon in Dubai.
+Afternoon Tea at Burj Al Arab was the ultimate way to spend a luxurious afternoon in Dubai.
 Then just like my journey en-route to the venue, my return ride was somehow just as terrifying, or perhaps even more so, as my taxi man zoomed through the traffic to make sure he wasn’t stuck in the impeding peak hour traffic that was apparently about to onset.

 Note: Reservations can be made online (Burj Al Arab – Skyview Bar) and the price is AED 625 per person.
 The price provides a glass of champagne to start, unlimited tea, coffee, soft drinks etc., entrees, sandwiches and sweets, all of which you are welcome to have seconds.